 Who We Are

-Programs & Services
+Programs and Services

-- Breast and Cervical Cancer Treatment Program
+Breast and Cervical Cancer Treatment Program

-- Early Periodic Screening, Diagnosis, and Treatment Services (EPSDT) Program
+Early Periodic Screening, Diagnosis, and Treatment Services (EPSDT) Program

 EPSDT is a federally mandated Medicaid program for children.

-- Medicare Savings Plan Program
+Medicare Savings Plan Program

-Kentucky Medicaid provides partial financial assistance with Medicare premiums, deductibles, or coinsurance.
+Kentucky Medicaid provides partial financial assistance with Medicare premiums, deductibles or coinsurance.

 Medicaid Works is a program for people with disabilities who work.

-- School-Based Health Services
+School-Based Health Services

-- Health Access Nurturing and Development Services (HANDS)
+Health Access Nurturing and Development Services (HANDS)

-- Special Supplemental Nutrition Program for Women, Infants, and Children (WIC)
+Special Supplemental Nutrition Program for Women, Infants and Children (WIC)

-- First Steps Program
+First Steps Program

-- Colon Cancer Prevention Program
+Colon Cancer Prevention Program

-- Vaccines for Children (VFC) Program
+Vaccines for Children (VFC) Program

-The Vaccines for Children (VFC) Program helps provide vaccines to children whose parents or guardians may not be able to afford them.
-This program is administered by the Kentucky Department for Public Health.
-This program helps ensure that all children have a better chance of getting their recommended vaccinations on schedule.
-Vaccines available through the VFC Program are those recommended by the Advisory Committee on Immunization Practices (ACIP).
-These vaccines protect babies, young children, and adolescents from various diseases.
+The VFC program helps provide vaccines to children whose parents or guardians may not be able to afford them.
+This program is administered by the Department for Public Health.
+This program helps ensure all children have a better chance to receive recommended vaccinations on schedule.
+Vaccines available through the VFC program are recommended by the Advisory Committee on Immunization Practices to protect babies, young children and adolescents from various diseases.